darth-anish/Customer-Segmentation/README.md

-# Unsupersived-Learning-Projects
+# Customer-Segmentation
-This repository consists of all data science projects based on unsupervised ml algorithms.
+This repo consists a py-notebook and a dataset.
+The customer segmentation is an unsupervised machine learning project which segments customers having similar features into clusters.